Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Main results

 Then, $\rho(M,Y)$ is the ``radius'' of the set $\MCs(M)$ centered around $Y$ in the sense that

-Geometrically, this representation shows the set of all MCs that can be generated from the MDP $M$ as being contained in a ball of radius $\rho(M, Y)$ centered at $Y$. \begin{theorem} Let $P_C=P_{\pi^C}$ be unichain and scrambling MC, and let $g^C$ and $g^*$ be the gain of the myopic policy $\pi^C$ and the optimal policy $\pi^*$, respectively.
+Geometrically, this representation shows the set of all MCs that can be generated from the MDP $M$ as being contained in a ball of radius $\rho(M, Y)$ centered at $Y$. \begin{theorem} Let $P_C=P_{\pi^C}$ be a scrambling transition matrix of a unichain MC, and let $g^C$ and $g^*$ be the gain of the myopic policy $\pi^C$ and the optimal policy $\pi^*$, respectively.
 Then, the optimal policy outperforms the myopic policy by no more than the following bound:

 where $\rho(M,P_C)$ is defined in \eqref{eq:Einfty}, $\overline{r} = \max_{s,a} r(s,a)$ is the maximal available reward, and $\tau_1(\cdot)$ is defined in~\eqref{eq:tau1proj}.